gsteinb/ace/README.md

 	 (id=2, role=student, password=2)

 Place all files in the same folder
+Install PIL pillow library for Images with Tkinter Install Latex
-Run main.py using python3 with library Tkinter installed Use credentials: 1, 1 in the login fields or 2, 2 to login as student or admin respectively After login, as an admin: you can add new users, add problems, remove problems and edit problems, view assignments, edit assignments, View grades
+Run main.py using python3 with library Tkinter installed Use credentials: 1, 1 in the login fields or 2, 2 to login as student or admin respectively

+After login,
-As a student : you can submit, and save progress, view the leaderboards
+ as an admin: you can manage new users, add problems manual, add random problems, manage problems, view assignments, edit assignments, View grades, view Leaderboard As a student : you can complete an assignment, and save progress, view past attempts, view current attempts, view hints, download sets as PDF, view the leaderboards

+Info is stored on a SQLITE database

 ****************************************************